mobileboxlab/appium-log-reader/README.md

 }
 ```

- Retrieve N lines of log (from the beginning).
+ Retrieve N lines of log (from the top):

 ```bash
 http http://127.0.0.1:5000/api/v1/logs/1